 If you’re not married, a single sip from this fountain will get you tying the knot within a year – at least, that’s what the locals say. 🙂 If you’re already married, well, simply enjoy the refreshing, sweet taste of this pure mountain water.

-5. Gawk at the impressive Laboral Cultural Centre in Gijón
+5. Visit the impressive Laboral Cultural Centre in Gijón

 This elaborate complex is an architectural gem.
 Located in the outskirts of Gijón, the Laboral City of Culture boasts an immense square flanked by grand buildings with stunning façades.